 - Remove the pastry cream from heat.
 Fold in the butter until melted.
 Do not overmix, as this will thin the custard.

-- Strain through a fine sieve into a clean mixing bowl, removing the vanilla bean.
+- Strain through a fine mesh strainer into a clean mixing bowl, removing the vanilla bean.
 Chill in an ice bath, then refrigerate until needed, covered with plastic wrap on the surface of the custard (this prevents a buildup of “skin” on the surface of the custard).

 Assemble the cake

 - Place one of the cakes, right side up, on a cake plate.
 Top with the pastry cream, spreading it right to the edges.
 Place the top layer, upside down, on the filling.

 - Prepare the ganache by heating the cream to a simmer either on the stove in a small saucepan or in the microwave.
 Add the chopped chocolate, cover, and let sit for two minutes, then stir together until smooth and lump free.
 Add the corn syrup and vanilla and stir well.
 Pour the ganache over the filled cake and let set a few minutes.
 Serve and enjoy!

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.